AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/installation.md

 You can download and install the *AdGuard VPN for iOS* app for free in the *App Store*.

-To do this, just tap [this link](https://agrd.io/ios_vpn) (leads to App Store) and tap the *GET* button.
+To do this, [go to App Store](https://agrd.io/ios_vpn) and tap *GET*.

-Or you can use App Store's search to find AdGuard VPN:
+Or you can use App Store’s search to find AdGuard VPN:

 1. Open the *App Store* app on your iOS device and tap *Search* 🔍 in the bottom right corner of the screen.